nuclia/nucliadb/docs/README.md

-Inside [reference](reference) there are documents about different topics, while inside [tutorials](tutorials) you can find documentation structured as guides to show some kind of functionality.
+Inside [reference](reference) there are documents about different topics, while inside [tutorials](tutorials) you can find documentation structured as guides while inside tutorials you can find guides that will walk you through various NucliaDB features.